Ahmadiyya in Nigeria: 1970 – present

 In the 1970's, the Imam Ajose group further split with a section renamed Anwar ul Islam.
 Since the split, the majority of Ahmadis in Nigeria are predominantly members of the Ahmadiyya Muslim Mission, the faction loyal to the Khalifa's choice of Hakeem as amir in 1940.

 In 1988, Mirza Tahir Ahmad, the fourth Khalifa visited the country, he appointed Abdul Rasheed Agboola as the first Nigerian Missionary in Charge.

 Organizational structure

 The movement's governance structure is led by the Amir also known as the Missionary in Charge, he is assisted by six deputy Amirs, in addition, there is a national executive committee which is replicated in local circuits.
-Nayyar, the first amir and missionary in charge had established a national executive committee in 1921.
+Nayyar, the first amir and missionary in charge had a national executive committee in 1921.
 The national executive committee is composed of the Secretary-General, secretary in charge of Tabligh, auditor, treasurer and representatives of branches within the movement.